InfantEudora/win32_transparent/readme.md

 - [x] Add another instance of cube
 - [x] Add another object type... sphere?
 - [x] Move something with input
-- [ ] Compute shader to generate the texture
+- [x] Compute shader to generate the texture
+- [ ] Have some kind of global list of materials somewhere
+- [ ] Assign different textures to materials
+- [ ] Assign different materials to objects

 ### Some notes